 API overview

-The token standard implementation is a Token Manager zkApp that is split in 2 parts: low-level and high-level one.
+is a Token Manager zkApp that is split in 2 parts: low-level and high-level one.

-On-chain State, decimals and deploy arguments
+On-chain State and deploy arguments

 The on-chain state is defined as follows:

-@state(UInt64) public circulating = State<UInt64>();
+@state(UInt64) private circulating = State<UInt64>()

 Methods

-transfer(from: PublicKey, to: PublicKey, amount: UInt64)
+@method async transfer(from: PublicKey, to: PublicKey, amount: UInt64)

 Events